canonical/prometheus-juju-exporter/README.md

 # Prometheus Juju Exporter

 > [!CAUTION]
-> This is a deprecated charm.
-Please use the new charm [script-exporter](https://charmhub.io/script-exporter) instead.
-See the [Migration Guide](https://charmhub.io/prometheus-juju-exporter/docs/h-migration) for more details on how to migrate to the new solution.
+> This charm is deprecated.
+Please use the new [script-exporter](https://charmhub.io/script-exporter) charm instead.
+For more information, see the [Migration Guide](https://charmhub.io/prometheus-juju-exporter/docs/h-migration).
 >

 prometheus-juju-exporter snap collects machines' running status in all models under a Juju controller.
 It also provides an interface to expose the metrics to Prometheus for storage and further usage.